 This is another part of the RPM flow where an application is needed, often being integrated with a general EHR system.
-(You can learn more about how to develop an EHR solution in our article on how to build an effective EHR system.)
 On the hospital side, the application should consist of several main centers, each with its own function:

 - The center of analysis provides medical personnel with complete and processed patient data along with visualization tools and business intelligence.
 It is the main part of the application that allows doctors to make informed clinical decisions.

 - The assistance center is a tool that automatically compares data received from the patient to the limits set by the doctor.
 If the limits are surpassed, this information is transmitted to the notifications center.

 - The notifications center part of the application is designed to generate warning messages once the assistance center discovers that limits have been surpassed.
 If they are, a notification is immediately sent to the medical specialist responsible for monitoring.

 - The report center gathers all information generated by measurements and their processing, arranges them into reports, and sends them to the person responsible.

 After data has been received and processed on the hospital side, the next step is for hospital staff to react.
 The responsible healthcare professional either makes a clinical decision on changes in the treatment process or, if the information was obtained by unauthorized devices such as fitness trackers, gives general recommendations to the patient.

 RPM systems are generally very useful, but they excel in telehealth solutions.
 A large portion of healthcare institutions have already implemented telehealth solutions into their workflow, and they can be improved by adding RPM functionality.

 Learn how to deliver effective care with a telehealth solutionRead the post

 Getting your telehealth systems to satisfy specific needs